Sravya-Kiran/Sravya/README.md

 # Sravya
-This is my first program.
+This is my first GIT repository.
+Author - Sravya